About Griffin Park

 With the addition of camp sites, beaches, bath houses and a stage that is second to none in Northeast Arkansas, Griffin Park has undergone a remarkable transformation in a very short time.

 Griffin Park has recently become home to the Zippin Griffin—Arkansas’s highest and fastest zip line canopy tour—on which brave guests enjoy flying over the South Fork of the Spring River at 55 to 60 mph.

 Griffin Park is also home of the annual Spring River Rally, which hosts over 1,200 motorcycle enthusiasts.
 Rally attendees enjoy several days of bands, camping and bike and non-bike related games along the Spring River.
 The Hardy Spokes Chuckwagon Races have quickly become a favorite at Griffin Park.
 The Chuckwagon Races feature over 60 teams in two days of races along with bronc busting, goat roping, open pasture team roping, and concerts.
 Planned future events at Griffin Park include concerts, ATV rally's, special events and national attractions.
-The Griffin family, through Griffin Park, continues a 40-year tradition of attracting visitors and creating jobs in the Spring River area!
+The Griffin family, through Griffin Park, continues a decades long tradition of attracting visitors and creating jobs in the Spring River area!